Eugene-Usachev/test-task-for-VK/README.md

 ![images/api_schema.png](images/api_schema.png)
 </details>

+# Running the application

+1. Call `make` to generate `.go` files from `.proto` files;
+2. Run `go mod tidy` in `backend` and `pinger` directories to generate `go.sum` files and install dependencies (for dev);
+3. Run `docker-compose up`.

+It is fine if `pinger` or `nginx` containers are restarted and if `pinger` can't ping `migrate` container.

+Next you can see results at http://localhost (if you don't have conflicts).
+Every 30 seconds the page is updated, and you can see the table of ping's results.

+# On conflicts

+Change Nginx port in `docker-compose.yaml` and `nginx.conf`.

+# About done work

+All main tasks are done:

+1. Backend service is ready;
+2. Frontend service is ready with using React + TypeScript + Next.js;
+3. Database is ready with its migrations;
+4. Pinger service is ready.

+# Additional complexity

+Of the additional complexity, the task of adding Nginx (for Reverse-Proxy, Caching and Load-Balance) has been implemented.

+# Configuration

+You can configure it in `docker-compose.yaml` file (for example, add more containers to ping list).

+# For development

 It uses `golang-migrate`.
 When you run `docker-compose up`, it will create the database and run migrations.
 After it, you can call